-A family adventure of a life time suitable for children aged 5 + Explore bustling Marrakech, UNESCO World Heritage sites and then venture out into the Sahara for camel trekking and wild camping.
+A family adventure of a life time suitable for adventurous families on a mission!
+Explore bustling Marrakech, the beautiful Atlas Mountains, UNESCO World Heritage sites and finish at a relaxing Beach Resort in the surf mecca of Taghazoute Bay.

 'From Price' is the average price per person for ground arrangements for a family of four (two adults + two children under 12).